EstelleRD/metabric_breast_cancer_survival/README.md

 - Findings derive from a single cohort; external validation (e.g. TCGA-BRCA) was not performed.
 - Dichotomisation of survival at five years discards time-to-event information that a survival model would retain.

-## Skills demonstrated

-- Construction of an end-to-end applied machine-learning pipeline on real biomedical data, including table joins, missing-data handling, and class imbalance.
-- Rigorous problem formulation, including principled treatment of censored outcomes.
-- Explicit control of target leakage and confounding in feature selection.
-- Gradient-boosted modelling with appropriate regularisation, imbalance correction, and cross-validated model selection.
-- Threshold-independent evaluation with confidence intervals and an appropriate paired significance test.
-- Model interpretability via SHAP.
-- A resampling-based robustness analysis, accompanied by explicit reasoning regarding its statistical interpretation.
-- Publication-quality visualisation and transparent reporting of a partially null result.

 ## Data and code availability

 METABRIC data: Curtis et al. (*Nature*, 2012) and Pereira et al. (*Nature Communications*, 2016), accessed via cBioPortal (Cerami et al. 2012; Gao et al. 2013).
 The PAM50 signature: Parker et al. (*Journal of Clinical Oncology*, 2009).
 The Nottingham Prognostic Index: Galea et al. (1992).
 Methods: XGBoost (Chen & Guestrin, 2016) and SHAP (Lundberg & Lee, 2017).
 Analysis code is provided in this repository; data must be obtained from cBioPortal as described in [`data/README.md`](data/README.md).